 3. set goals and rewards

 Speaking of goals: They can also help boost your enthusiasm mode.
 Because a goal motivates you and really spurs you on.
 You get into a competitive mode, you give 110 percent and you're right.
 Desire to improve and develop yourself.
 Therefore, define achievable goals!
 Of course, you can also celebrate small stages on the way to the big goal.
 Reward yourself regularly for everything you have achieved or accomplished so far.
 This will give you new momentum and ensure that your enthusiasm lasts for a long time.

 4. provide compensation

-If you're really excited about something, you sometimes lose your sense of space and time.
+If you're really enthusiastic about something, you sometimes lose your sense of space and time.
 That's great!
-Still, you should take it down a notch every now and then and give yourself some time off.
+Nevertheless, you should shift down a gear every now and then and allow yourself some time off.
 Whether you're passionate about your hobby or your work, if it consumes too much time and energy, you'll become stressed and unbalanced.
 A lack of energy is a real enthusiasm killer.
-Therefore, take time for other things, relax and gather new inspiration.
-After a break, you can start again with fresh ideas and a new zest for action!
+Therefore, take time for other things, relax and gather new energy.
+Inspirations.
+After a break you start again with fresh ideas and new drive!

 5. do not be afraid

 Do you remember what excited you as a kid?
 Surely you dared or tried new things without thinking of all that could go wrong.
 Today, it's different.
 Throughout our lives, we learn to consider consequences, weigh pros and cons, and assess risks.
 That's all well and good, but fear and worry are not always conducive.

 On the contrary, they inhibit your enthusiasm.
 Therefore, learn not to think too much about what could go wrong.
 If you're constantly worrying about being disappointed, wrong Making decisions or being ridiculed, then you feel insecure and hesitate.
 Instead, you should live out the things you are really passionate about!